Lakeview 100 Years of Caring Book

 At the start of the new millennium, Lakeview College of Nursing developed a contractual agreement with Eastern Illinois University to bring the Lakeview College of Nursing Baccalaureate of Science in Nursing program to Charleston.
 Students began to attend classes on the EIU campus in Fall 2001.
 These students graduated as the first group from this location in Spring 2003.
 A new contractual agreement was formed with Danville Area Community College whereby DACC began providing administrative services to Lakeview College of Nursing in the Spring of 2002.
 In the fall of 2006 a building project began on the Danville Campus to provide two additional classrooms and a student study area to better serve the college's growing enrollment.
 By the fall of 2007 the Danville Campus building expansion was complete and a building at 580 W. Lincoln Ave. in Charleston was purchased to provide a nursing arts lab, faculty offices and an auxilliary classroom to the LCN-EIU students.

 An Independent Colleges Capital Improvement (ICCAP) grant was sought and secured in July of 2010 through the Illinois Department of Higher Education in order to provide expansion to the current Charleston facility through two phases.
 Construction began in November of 2010 for the first phase.
 Completion of the first phase which included the addition of a student study area, a main office and necessary ancillary space (restrooms, mechanical room, etc.) as well as the remodeling of a current classroom occurred by the beginning of the Fall semester 2011.
+The second phase of the construction was completed in December 2012.
+This phase consisted of a new classroom, a new conference area, and the structure for a new nursing skills lab.
+The third phase of this project began in the Spring of 2013 and focused on renovating faculty office space as well as completing the new nursing skills lab.

 Summer Session 2014 (May 19 - July 28, 2014)